The Illusion of Generalization in Tabular Language Models: Findings

 \subsection{Instruction-Following, Not Tabular Knowledge, Drives Performance}

 The Tabula-8B authors attribute their model's strong performance to fine-tuning on the T4 corpus, implying that exposure to millions of serialized tables teaches tabular reasoning.
 We test an alternative hypothesis: performance gains primarily reflect learning to follow instructions in a particular \emph{format}, rather than acquiring tabular knowledge.
 To isolate these factors, we evaluate Tabula-8B against Base Llama-3-8B, Alpaca, and, for quartile tasks, Alpaca+Q,(see Section~\ref{sec:approach} and Appendix~\ref{app:alpaca_details}).
-This structure allows us to decompose Tabula-8B's performance into contributions from instruction-tuning versus tabular pretraining.
+Because Tabula-8B and Alpaca are parallel fine-tunings from the same Base Llama (Section~\ref{sec:approach}), this structure decomposes Tabula-8B's performance into contributions from instruction-tuning versus tabular pretraining.
+All models use greedy decoding and 4-shot prompting with identical serialized rows; only the prompt template differs.